TYGACIL- tigecycline injection, powder, lyophilized, for solution

 |Figure 1: Structure of Tigecycline|

 TYGACIL is an orange lyophilized powder or cake.
-Each TYGACIL single-dose 5 mL or 10 mL vial contains 50 mg tigecycline lyophilized powder for reconstitution for intravenous infusion and 100 mg of lactose monohydrate.
+Each TYGACIL single-dose 10 mL vial contains 50 mg tigecycline lyophilized powder for reconstitution for intravenous infusion and 100 mg of lactose monohydrate.
 The pH is adjusted with hydrochloric acid, and if necessary sodium hydroxide.
 The product does not contain preservatives.

 Tigecycline is a tetracycline class antibacterial [see Microbiology (12.4)].